dandreamatias/quoll/README.md

 # Quoll

-A tiny http library build on top of the browser fetch api.
+A tiny http client library build on top of the browser fetch api.
 In only 0.7Kb Quoll offers:

 - a simplified interaction with the most common RESTful API.
 - a clean way to handle HTTP errors.